yuricd/yuridelgado.dev/src/blog/posts/implementing-a-simple-blockchain-from-scratch.md

 </code-highlight>

-The complete code of this post is available at [GitHub](https://github.com/yuricd/blockchain-concepts).

 ### Increase the difficulty
 We define the difficulty as 3 to run our code.
 Try to increment this value to 4 and 5, and re-run the tests.
 You will notice that the execution time will be significantly higher.